Stupeflix/stupeflix-tasks-api/api.rst

     List tasks output files.

     :arg path: the path of the directory to list.
+    :optparam location:
+        the S3 location to inspect (see :ref:`Persistent Storage
+        <storage_persistent>` for possible values).
     :optparam recursive:
         a boolean value indicating if *path* sub-directories must be traversed too.